elemantics/blueshell/README.md

 Blueshell.js is a powerful inheritance microlibrary for JavaScript.
 It's equally suited to dealing with classical inheritance and prototypal inheritance alike.
-Prototypes created with BlueShell are even accessible in IE 8 (not tested in 7) and, of course, it passes JSLint.
+Prototypes created with BlueShell are even accessible in IE 8 (not tested in 7) and, of course, it passes JSLint (with two deliberate exceptions that aren't evil).

 **Note: BlueShell syntax is not like Java syntax.
 You won't need any `new` anything.**